 There are five main types of shower head: handheld, handheld on a slider rail, fixed (mounted on the wall), ceiling mounted, and finally those that are combined with a series of body jets.

 Temperature and pressure is most commonly controlled by a thermostatic tap, which will detect changes in water pressure and temperature and respond accordingly.
-Some models now allow you to preset the temperature so that when you turn the shower on it is exactly as you want it to be.
-One step up are remote-controlled digital showers, which alert when the water is the right temperature.
+Some models now allow you to preset the temperature so that when you turn the shower on it is exactly as you want it to be — remote-controlled digital showers, such as those from Aqualisa, are a good example.

-Handheld should be considered, if only for a second shower head – some are available as pull-out fittings that ping back into their holding in the side of the bath – as they are handy when rinsing off messy children, cleaning the bath etc. They can also be fitted to a slider rail, which means their height can be adjusted easily.
+Handheld showers are really useful, if only for a second shower head – some are available as pull-out fittings that ping back into their holding in the side of the bath – as they are handy when rinsing off messy children, cleaning the bath etc. They can also be fitted to a slider rail, which means their height can be adjusted easily.

-The best bit about choosing a shower head is all in its design and features.
-Most are now available with multiple spray options.
-Huge shower heads, often ceiling mounted, have also become popular, designed to totally drench the showerer in seconds.
-Multiple jet showers are another big trend, comprising not just one shower head, but a host of side jets and sprays.
+Most shower heads are now available with multiple spray options.
+Huge shower heads (sometimes called ‘rain showers’), often ceiling-mounted, have also become popular, designed to totally drench the showerer in seconds.
+Multiple-jet showers are another big trend, comprising not just one shower head, but a host of side jets and sprays.

 When installing a tray, remember that you will need to be able to access the waste for maintenance.